CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that excels across all dimensions.
-It provides extensive trigger term coverage with multiple spelling variations, clearly specifies both what the skill does and when to use it, and occupies a distinct niche around pre-mortem analysis.
-The only minor note is that the description leads with the 'when' clause rather than the 'what' clause, but this is a stylistic choice that doesn't impair functionality.
+It provides extensive trigger term coverage with multiple natural variations, clearly states both what the skill does and when to use it, and occupies a distinct niche around pre-mortem analysis.
+The only minor note is that the description is slightly front-loaded with trigger terms, making it read more like a routing rule than a natural description, but this does not materially harm its effectiveness.

 DimensionReasoningScore